- Mission 1: Take a post-communism themed tour of the city and its outskirts in a vintage Škoda (ACCOMPLISHED);

 The gap is rapidly closing on many of the other original reasons for their divergence in the early nineties.
 For example, Slovakia’s initial resistance to privatising state-run industries, preferring to embrace and pursue socialism.
 As a result, in the beginning, economic progress was extremely slow for Slovakia whilst the Czech Republic went from strength-to-strength in their pursuit of a strong market economy.
 To its merit, Slovakia’s economy has very much been playing catch-up during the past decade.

 As for the similarities?
-Well, they are both EU members (joining simultaneously in 2004), NATO members (Slovakia joining five years later), and are part of the Visegrád Group along with Hungary and Poland (whose primary purpose seems to be one of furthering their collective EU integration).
+Well, they are both EU members (joining simultaneously in 2004), NATO members (with Slovakia joining five years later), and are part of the Visegrád Group along with Hungary and Poland (whose primary purpose seems to be one of furthering their collective EU integration).

 Furthermore, Slovakia has a reputation of being more socially conservative and traditional in contrast to Czechia.
 [Unofficially] it is said that Slovaks tend to be more nationalist/patriotic and some bad blood continues to exist between them and the Roma community (not that they are unique in that respect) as well as Hungarians.
 The EU have expressed disappointment at Slovakia’s handling of the Syrian refugee crisis arguing that they have the capacity to accept many more, while Slovakia continue to challenge the quota system.
 Admittedly, these allegations have led to some inane racist stereotyping by Western Europe, but let us analyse it further so we can effectively put it to bed.
 Hungarian-Slovak resentment is by no means a view held by the majority and there is a significant overlap of well-integrated communities on the respective sides of the border, but the issue nevertheless persists, and I shall endeavour to explain some of the causes, as I perceive them.